linagora/tmail-backend/tmail-backend/healthcheck/README.md

-# TMail Healthcheck
+# Team-mail Healthcheck

-This module gathers the custom healthcheck for TMail.
+This module gathers the custom healthcheck for Team-mail.

 ## Tasks healthcheck